-The Arts Center has created school tools that help each age group experience THE ROAD LESS TRAVELED.
+The Arts Center will provide age-appropriate workshops for school tours experiencing Unseen Forces.
 These workshop activities are designed to deepen the experience of art, foster creativity, and nurture skills to engage with art independently.

-Discovery Journals (pre-k- 2nd grade) 45-minute tour and 45-minute hands-on experience
+Cosmic Companions (pre-K–2nd grade) 45-minute tour and 45-minute hands-on art experience

-Plaster Mask Journals (3rd-4thgrade) one-hour tour and one-hour hands-on experience
+Miniature Kinetic Sculptures (6th–12th grade) one-hour tour and one-hour hands-on art experience

-Speaking Volumes: Cast Wax Assemblage (5th–12th grade) one-hour tour and one-hour hands-on experience
+Speaking Volumes: Cast Wax Assemblage (5th–12th grade) one-hour tour and one-hour hands-on art experience

-Influenced by the castings seen in the VOLUMES: STELLA WAITZKIN exhibition, students will cast their own ear, nose, mouth, fingers, or toes using alginate and sculptures wax.
+Influenced by the castings seen in the Volumes: Stella Waitzkin exhibition, students will cast their own ear, nose, mouth, fingers, or toes using alginate and sculpting wax.
 The wax body part components will be mounted on a small book and completed with a written exploration of lyrics to a song or personal story component.

-Pewter Cast Symbols and Adornments (6th–12th grade) one-hour tour and one-hour hands-on experience
+Pewter Cast Symbols and Adornments (6th–12th grade) one-hour tour and one-hour hands-on art experience

 Examine the Arts/Industry works of art seen throughout the grounds and restrooms of the Arts Center.
 Design and cast a symbol or adornment that can be created into a three-dimensional sculpture, pendant, or adornment.